 Indeed, many activities are proposed around this artificial lake, that nevertheless sounds so natural!
 This water point offers a large enough surface to allow you to swim laps or to practice water activities, like water-polo, canoe, trampoline and even water-climbing!
 All in a clean and preserved water, with the help of regular controls of the public authorities.
 Moreover, the temperature of this bathing water remains pleasant since it maintains a mild temperature, around 28 degrees in summer and 25 degrees in late October.

 If you prefer the chlorinated water, the clear outdoor swimming pool is dedicated to you.
 You’ll know that it’s open between 30/04 and 01/10 (subject to weather conditions).

 It has a wooden floor, ideal for the comfort of feet and of course, a component in communion with nature.

 Further downstream is the reception and its tavern with veiling, which offers a family atmosphere around boards of specialties of the region, all accompanied by wines selected by a sommelier.

-It may be that your stay matches with one of the evenings debates or concerts regularly organized in this space in the open air.
+It may be that your journey matches with one of the evenings, when some random debates or concerts are regularly organized in this open air space.
 A speed dating will soon be proposed with the help of a tarologue.

 From where you are, you couldn’t miss any cultural activities around the Domaine d’Escapa.
 For example, exploring the Gers countryside and the many waterways and lakes in the zone, stopping off at production sites for local factories including Armagnac, saffron, goats’ cheese and foie gras.
 Some local markets are located in Mirande, just 15 minutes’ drive away, open until 1pm, in Auch, Vic-Fezensac and also in Marciac, all within 35 minutes.